 This summer has felt changeable to say the least – dry heat one minute, hot and humid the next, and then a thunderstorm out of nowhere with cooler days behind it.
-With a scorching week like this though, it’s important to think about how the heat can affect you behind the wheel.
+With a scorching week like this though, it’s important to think about how the heat can affect you when you’re driving in the summer.

 All weather conditions, including heatwaves, present their own unique set of challenges.
 Driving in very high or very low temperatures, and maintaining vehicles in extreme conditions, takes time, thought and a little knowhow.